jchacker5/pod2yt/README.md

 **Notebook-LM Audio2YouTube** lets you:

 - Upload a `.wav` audio file
-- Transcribe it locally using Ollama (Whisper-large-v3 by default)
+- Transcribe it locally using OpenAI Whisper (runs on your machine, no file size limits)
 - Generate 3 AI thumbnails with OpenAI DALL-E
 - Pick your favorite thumbnail
 - Build an MP4 video with FFmpeg